-Learners attending LAPU who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress in their degree or certificate program.
+Students attending LAPU who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress in their degree or certificate program.

-Learners are evaluated at the end of each semester (fall, spring, and summer).
+Students are evaluated at the end of each semester (fall, spring, and summer).
 The following minimum academic standards must be met:

-Learners are expected to complete a minimum of 67 percent of units in which they enroll from the beginning of their program.
+Students are expected to complete a minimum of 67 percent of units in which they enroll from the beginning of their program.
 The policy applies to cumulative units only.
-Thus, a learner who successfully completes 18 units without withdrawing from any classes, and then enrolls in 6 units but withdraws from all units would still make satisfactory progress.
+Thus, a student who successfully completes 18 units without withdrawing from any classes, and then enrolls in 6 units but withdraws from all units would still make satisfactory progress.
 The student would have completed 18 out of 24 total units (18/24 total units = 75 percent), which is greater than 67 percent.

 Time Limit for Receiving Federal Financial Aid

 Federal financial aid for all programs cannot exceed 150 percent of the total units in the program, including units that result from transfer units and repeated courses.
-Learners will not be eligible to receive aid after completing the number of units listed below:
+Students will not be eligible to receive aid after completing the number of units listed below:

 - Certificate programs: 24